kyma-project/kyma/docs/kyma/docs/08-01-sample-service-deployment-to-local.md

 ---
 title: Sample service deployment on local
-type: Getting Started
+type: Tutorials
 ---

-This Getting Started guide is intended for the developers who want to quickly learn how to deploy a sample service and test it with Kyma installed locally on Mac.
+This tutorial is intended for the developers who want to quickly learn how to deploy a sample service and test it with Kyma installed locally on Mac.

-This guide uses a standalone sample service written in the [Go](http://golang.org) language .
+This tutorial uses a standalone sample service written in the [Go](http://golang.org) language .

 ## Prerequisites